 'Rights of common' are legal rights that people (the 'commoners') who live in a certain area are entitled to, which can include:

 - eating of acorns or beechmast by pigs (pannage)

 There is a misconception that common land is owned by the public and anyone has a right to enter.
-This is not necessarily so, and it was not until the Countryside and Rights of Way Act 2000 that the public were granted legal right of access (on foot only) to registered common land.
+This is not necessarily so, and it was not until the Countryside and Rights of Way Act 2000 was passed that the public were granted legal right of access (on foot only) to registered common land.

 Town and village greens